Growing pains & what to do about them

 How should we treat growing pains?

-To treat growing pains, it is paramount to treat the underlying cause, excessive pronation.
 We will first look at the footwear to make sure they are strong and supportive enough (click HERE to read our blog post on school shoe shopping).
 Then, we will fit them with orthotics to help control the amount of pronation and improve the function of their feet.
+We may also teach your child exercises that would be beneficial for their condition.

 How long will it take for the pain to go away?

 The great thing about kids is that their body recovers really quickly.
 Sometimes the pain can be completely resolved within a week of wearing the orthotics and supportive shoes.
-Some may take a little bit longer and need to be more diligent with their stretching exercises.
-However, you can expect your children to be running around again in no time!
+Growing pains also tend to be a self-limiting condition.
+Treatment focuses on providing symptomatic relief and allowing continuity of the child’s current lifestyle as much as possible.